velartrill/velartrill.github.io/orig/kestrel.md

 "But it's complicated.
 We have to put our own safety, our own culture and supremacy first.
 What if the tech you want, what if it can do things besides heal people?
 What if it could be used as a weapon?
 Maybe even against us!
 There's a *reason* we don't just uplift all our allies to the same level we're on.
 It would mean catastrophe -- for us, for the cause, for the *Galaxy.* Some powers *have* to be reserved to us, because we're the only ones who *can* keep them safe, keep them aimed in the right direction.

 "Tech transfer is…" Nishuin sucks air through her teeth, shaking her head.
 "It is *never* undertaken lightly, and requires approval at the highest levels.
 The only reason we can even *discuss* this is we *amended our constitution* shortly after the war.
 Before, tech transfer would have been categorically impossible.
 What if it turned out the tech we gave you could be used for creating bioweapons?
 Can we trust that you will never use that technology in a way that would harm our interests?
 Can we trust that your government would keep it from falling into the wrong hands?
-Can you?
+Can *you?*

 "And, frankly, tech transfer is only part of the equation.
 We are a highly advanced nation, Comrade Ambassador; our infrastructure is entirely unlike anything to be found on your planet.
 Even if we *did* give you the technologies you want, there is no guarantee you would be able to use them without perhaps centuries of building out new infrastructure and training new personnel.
-Virtually all of our technology rests on miniaturized computers, which require microprocessor foundries, standardized operating systems, communication protocols, and so on.
-Simply transplanting technology from one culture to another, *even if* they are at the same general level of technical and infrastructural sophistication, is almost never possible unless the cultures have gone to the effort of maintaining both parity and *interoperability* between their systems of infrastructure.
+Virtually all of our technology rests on miniaturized computers, which even in the macroscale form factor require microprocessor foundries, standardized operating systems, communication protocols, and so on.
+And the less said of the molectronic systems, the better.
+Simply transplanting technology from one culture to another, *even if* they are at the same general level of technical attainment and infrastructural complexity, is almost never possible unless the cultures have gone to the effort of maintaining both parity and *interoperability* between their systems of infrastructure.
 Consider crude oil -- while a plentiful, relatively compact source of dirty energy on 'old growth' greenhouse worlds, it has long been considered worthless on the general market, sometimes even for cross-region trade, due to differences in composition and quality between various sources and extraction processes.
 Whole systems of infrastructure must be tightly attuned to the composition of local sources to be able to produce tradeworthy plastics and fuels.

 "Culture also cannot be overlooked.
-I have the utmost respect for your people, Comrade Ambassador, but the unfortunate fact remains that you are culturally yet primitive.
+I have the utmost respect for your people, Comrade Ambassador, you are no barbarians, but the unfortunate fact remains that you are culturally yet primitive.
 A certain level of cultural and philosophical sophistication is required to be able to handle many technologies responsibly.
-Otherwise, the shock of their sudden introduction can spawn pathologies throughout the cultural environment, which can themselves impede or even fatally arrest the natural development of culture towards a point where it would become possible to wield the technology responsibly and effectively -- this in particular is why we have a standing moratorium on helping other cultures establish pervasive communication grids for civilian use.
-The ability to customize and endlessly rebuild one's body is *disruptive.* You have a population of several billion.
+Otherwise, the shock of their sudden introduction can spawn pathologies throughout the cultural environment, which can themselves impede or even fatally arrest the natural development of culture towards a point where it would become possible to wield the technology maturely and effectively -- this in particular is why we have a standing moratorium on helping other cultures establish pervasive communication grids for civilian use.
+Understand, I speak not of hypotheses.
+We have *made* these mistakes, long ago.
+We have *watched* this happen.
+The price was beyond all accounting.

+"The ability to customize and endlessly rebuild one's body is *disruptive.* You have a population of several billion.
+Your one, strained ecosystem shelters a greater host of human life than the Society in full.
 Could you handle a sudden dramatic rise in lifespans?
 Could you handle the strain that the demand for reconstructive services would put on your economy and planetary ecosphere?
 Could you handle the social repercussions of triaging or otherwise rationing access to the technology?
 Rebellions have erupted over less.

 "Consequently, I do not believe that tech transfer would be a productive topic to discuss with our Ambassador. *However,* let us not lose sight of the concrete problem you wish to address.
 There may be ways for you to get what you want for your people without confronting any of the risks or complexities inherent in tech transfer."

 My heart has been sinking throughout her speech, but I feel a sudden manic flash of hope.
 "What would you suggest?"

 "Offhand?
 While we undoubtedly have the most *sophisticated* bodily reconstruction technologies in the Socialist world, there are other polities in the Socialist League and without which have developed the same basic technique.
 For instance, the Unitary Authority of Diamond.
-They have a much larger population than we do, and while they do not have the scientific and intellectual resources of Topaz, their systems of government and organization are such that it is very easy for them to adopt and iterate on new technologies and ideas.
+They have a much larger population than we do, and while they do not have the scientific and intellectual resources of Topaz, their systems of government and organization are such that it is very easy for them to adopt and iterate on new technologies and ideas, and they work closely with the Topazan scholarly world.
 One of these technologies is organ and body reconstruction, and unlike us they are equipped to use it on a much wider scale.
+I was privileged to observe some of the early human trials, and I can attest that their methods consistently produce an acceptable quality of outcome.

 "My suggestion is therefore this: speak with the UA Diamond's ambassador when you arrive on Tel Casran.
-Diamond is a deeply militarized culture that values honor, chivalry, and martial prowess as cardinal virtues, whose population all serve time in the armed forces -- honorable service is in fact the only reliable route to high office."
+Diamond is a deeply militarized culture that prizes honor, chivalry, and martial prowess as cardinal virtues, whose population all serve time in the armed forces -- honorable service is in fact the only reliable route to high office."
 She smiles.
-"Given your background and sex, I can more or less *guarantee* that Diamond's ambassador will *jump* at the chance to meet you, and will be very receptive to any request you make of him for aid."
+"Given your background -- and sex -- I can more or less *guarantee* that Diamond's ambassador will *jump* at the chance to meet you, and will be very receptive to any request you make of him for aid."

 I sigh.
 "I don't like flaunting my womanhood at friendlies like that.
 Making innocent men feel threatened just to get what I want feels wrong to me.
 But I suppose if that's what it takes--"

 "That is not what I mean at all!
 Perhaps you misunderstood -- Diamond has been a League world for centuries and no longer upholds traditional Zyahua gender norms.
 Men will not feel threatened by you; "

+"Are you telling me this planet is run by... *unreconstructed masculists?"* I manage faintly.

-"I spent several months on Diamond during my training as a Liaison.
-I can assure you it is a civilized world and a lovely place to be a woman.
-I will say that Diamond men are very flirtatious, and the way they flirt is very physical and possessive; I can imagine that might perhaps cause a Zyahua woman to feel threatened or assaulted.
+"No, no!
+You mistake me.
+Ambassador, I spent several months on Diamond during my training as a Liaison.
+I can assure you it is a civilized world and an entirely unobjectionable place to be a woman.
+I will say that Diamond's men are… perhaps overly flirtatious; physical and possessive.
+I can imagine that might perhaps cause a Zyahua woman to feel threatened or assaulted.
 Personally, however, I enjoyed my time among them.
-I should note also  that Diamond men are *very* protective of us, and would intervene immediately if they were to witness a woman -- especially one of their own, or a Society citizen -- being mistreated.
+I should note also that Diamondite men are *very* protective of us, and would intervene immediately if they were to witness a woman -- especially one of their own, or a Society citizen -- being mistreated.
 They revile the Patriarchs no less than any other majority-Zyahua culture.

 I'm swept away from the battlefield by a jarring tone, a noise that's coming from everywhere and nowhere, growing louder as the landscape of carnage and twisted metal dims and recedes into the fog.
 My lungs are gasping for air and I lunge forward, looking back and forth wildly, and I catch a glimpse of light.

 I clutch my own body.
 The wounds and dirt are gone, my uniform gone.
 My skin is wrapped in a tight fabric, smoother than silk, covering most of my body except my head and hands.
 As I fumble in the blackness I feel someone beside me -- a woman, judging by the softness of her skin and the slimness of her arms.
 She's unmoving, breathing slowly.
 Reflexively I check her pulse.
 Irregular heartbeat.
 A casualty?
-Adrenaline surging once more I move to straddle her, only for my legs to get caught in the blankets—
+Adrenaline surging once more, I move to straddle her, hands moving for my medkit, only for my legs to get caught in the blankets—

 Blankets.